yuanqing/figma-plugins/packages/figma-clean-document/README.md

 Sort layers within the selection or on the current page by their X and Y position while maintaining their relative stacking order on the page.

-### Clean Document
+### Clean Layers

-Run the above commands on the entire document, the current page or the selection.
+Run all the above commands on layers within the selection or on the current page.

+### Sort Pages

+Sorts pages of the current document in alphabetical order.

 ## License